Slab Building & Surface Mark Making

 • The Ceramic Studio is located on a beautiful orchard in Brenchley, and there are lots of lovely surrounding towns and villages offering numerous places to stay.

-We are happy to arrange transits to and from your accommodation to the studio for the duration of your course.
-Please get in touch to arrange this.
+We are happy to arrange transits to and from local accommodation to the studio for the duration of your course.
+There may be a small fee for this depending on where you are staying.
+If you know you will require transits please contact us to enquire before booking your accommodation.
 Please email the office team at info@theceramicstudio.co.uk.
-To see examples of local accommodation, click here.

 • There is a small charge for fired work.
 Charges are as follows: